Free shipping on orders over $99.

 Flat rate shipping of $9.95 on all other orders.

-An espresso is comprised of two simple ingredients: coffee beans and water.
-Ensuring you are using high quality beans and water are paramount to achieving a great tasting espresso.
-But did you know that the quality of the beans you use also plays a key role on how well your espresso machine works?
+An espresso coffee is comprised of two simple ingredients: coffee beans and water.
+Ensuring you are using high quality coffee beans and water are paramount to achieving a great tasting espresso.
+But did you know that the quality of the coffee beans you use also plays a key role on how well your espresso machine works?

 Let’s start by saying that there are no such thing as "espresso beans".
 They are only coffee beans.
 What distinguishes coffee beans is their roast.
-Roasted coffee can range from light to dark.
+Roasted coffee beans can range from light to dark.